restfulapi/restful-api/README.md

 A value of 'xml' indicates that the grails xml converter framework should be used to marshal any response.

-Any value other than 'none', 'json', or 'xml' is treated as the name of a bean available in the grails application context that implements the net.hedtech.restfulapi.marshallers.MarshallingService interface.
-This instance will be passed the object to marshall, and should return a String representing the marshalled object to place in the response body.
+Any value other than 'none', 'json', or 'xml' is treated as the name of a bean available in the grails application context that provides custom marshalling for the object.
+It must implements a marshalObject method taking as arguments an Object and an instance of net.hedtech.restfulapi.config.RepresentationConfig.

 If a value for the marshallerFramework is not explicitly set, the controller will infer the framework from the mediaType of the representation.
 A media type ending in 'json' is assumed to use the 'json' framework; a type ending in 'xml' is assumed to use 'xml'.

+###Marshalling Services
+Any service implementing implementing the method

+    Object marshalObject(Object o,RepresentationConfig config)

+may be set as the value of the marshallerFramework for a representation.

+The method may return any one of

+* a String
+* a byte array (byte[])
+* an InputStream
+* an instance of net.hedtech.restfulapi.marshallers.StreamWrapper

+The value returned will be written to the response's output stream.
+For implementations that return byte[] or StreamWrapper, the controller is also able to set the Content-Length header.

 For example, suppose you want to marshal a resource 'students' represented by a Student class with groovy's MarkupBuilder, instead of the grails converter.
 You can create a service to marshall it:

-    class StudentMarshallingService implements MarshallingService {
+    class StudentMarshallingService {

         @Override
         String marshalObject(Object o, RepresentationConfig config) {